Sensitivity analysis of spatio-temporal models describing nitrogen transfers, transformations and losses at the landscape scale: Materials and methods

 \subsection{Cluster analysis}

-While PCA is used to give a reduced set of attributes that reflect the most variation of data, clustering is a procedure used to define groups of similar objects, based on their attribute values \citep{kaufman2009finding}.
-In the current paper, clustering methods were used with two different purposes.
+While PCA was used to provide a reduced data set of attributes that describes the main trends in original data sets, clustering is a method we used to define groups of similar objects, based on their attribute values \citep{kaufman2009finding}.
+We used clustering methods with two different purposes.

-Firstly, for each outcome, the 243 time-series obtained for the different runs of the FFD were split into three clusters that grouped curves with similar features ($e.g.$ slope, range of variation).
-These clusters were compared to the classifications associated with the levels of each factor.
-Chi-square tests for independence were applied to evaluate whether the time-series clusters were correlated with the levels of any factor, $i.e.$ to test if any level of any factor could be associated with time-series having a particular feature (Section \ref{subsec:Dynamic sensitivity analysis}).
+First, for each output variable, the 243 time series simulated from the different configurations of the FFD were split into three clusters that grouped curves with similar features ($e.g.$ slope, range of variation).
+This clustering was performed by using the R package \textit{KML} \citep{kml} that is based on a k-means algorithm \citep{steinhaus1956division} applied to the features of the curves.
+The number of clusters was set to three which corresponds to the number of levels for each input factor in the FFD.
+This clustering was a first approach to visualize the separation between time series and to detect on which feature they might differ.
+The obtained clusters of time series were represented using the same method as that described in Subsection \ref{ssec:visualization}.

-Secondly, cluster analysis was applied on the ensemble of results of the sensitivity analyses of all temporally- and spatially-aggregated outcomes, in order to synthesize the results obtained for the ensemble of outcomes.
-The R packages \textit{FactoMineR} and \textit{PVclust} \citep{suzuki2006pvclust} were used to carry out this classification (Section \ref{subsec:Synthese}).